danielharrell/SumLect2015/Lost_Idea_LA.md

 There are, of course, ways of trying to capture this experience in images, as I earlier discussed in the case of St. John's.
 But this same case reflects the problem.
-If we make its education a matter of context, showing students playing croquet, or reading a book on a bench near a tree, or even speaking with passion and eloquence about how much their education means, we haven't yet distinguished St.
+If we make its education a matter of context, by showing a student playing croquet, or reading a book on a bench near a tree, or even speaking with passion and eloquence about how much her education means, we haven't yet distinguished St.
 John's from any other college where such things might be said or done---even though St. John's is unique, in having renounced the elective system and established an all-required curriculum.
 But St. John's is unique, then, as a matter of content, not context.
-And something similar by way of distinction-erasing might be said of the defenses more generally.
-For if the defenses of liberal education were products of a liberal education, one might have expected them to reflect a diversity of views, or an originality of thought.
-But so far as these defenses make liberal education a matter of context, and speak of the kind of skills one needs to flourish in life, it becomes hard not to speak in platitudes or commonplaces; and indeed these defenses more or less follow a script: In an ever-changing world, now more than ever, we need the truly useful arts of a liberal education.
-Even President Nelson hasn't quite managed to liberate himself from this script, even though I regard him as a gifted writer, who is making the most, I think, of the script.
+And something similar by way of distinction-erasing might be said of the defenses of liberal education more generally.
+For if these defenses were products of a liberal education, one might have expected them to reflect a diversity of views, or an originality of thought.
+But so far as these defenses make liberal education a matter of context, and speak of the kind of skills one needs to flourish in life, it becomes hard not to speak in platitudes or commonplaces.
+And indeed these defenses more or less follow a script: In an ever-changing world, now more than ever, we need the truly useful arts of a liberal education.
+Even President Nelson hasn't quite managed to liberate himself from this script, even though I regard him as a gifted writer, who is making the most of the script.

 Still, I suspect that those of us devoted to liberal education will need more than a script to survive.
 And if my